 Swap your normal frozen chips and white potatoes for sweet potatoes.
 You can chip them, mash them, roast them, or do pretty much anything you would normally do with your potatoes.

-Benefits: Sweet potatoes are one of nature’s highest forms of beta carotene which is all down to their bright orange colour pigment.
-They drastically up your blood levels of Vitamin A and antioxidants and also contain high levels of other nutrients such as Vitamin C, Manganese, Copper, and an array of B Vitamins.
+Benefits:- Sweet potatoes are one of nature’s highest forms of beta carotene which is down to their bright orange colour pigment.
+They drastically up your blood levels of Vitamin A and antioxidants; and also contain high levels of other nutrients such as vitamin C, manganese, copper, and an array of B vitamins.

-They are high in fiber and low GI, meaning they are perfect for keeping blood sugar stable, which will slash your risk of type 2 diabetes and many other diseases.
-Low GI foods also help to keep your weight under control.
+They are high in fiber and low GI – meaning they are perfect for keeping blood sugar stable and slashing your risk of type 2 diabetes along with many other diseases, especially if you eat them alongside lots of other high antioxidant and low GI foods.

-Blueberries have one of the highest levels of phytonutrients of ALL the common fruits and vegetables and can be bought cheaply when in season, and frozen at other times of the year.
+Blueberries have one of the highest levels of phytonutrient’s out of ALL the common fruits and vegetables and can be bought cheaply when in season, or frozen at other times of the year.

-Add them to breakfast cereals, smoothies, or make ice cream from them by whizzing up in a blender with chunks of frozen ripe banana and a little coconut milk, or even some cacao powder for a chocolate flavour.
+Add them to breakfast cereals, smoothies, or make ice cream from them by whizzing them up in a blender with chunks of frozen ripe banana and a little coconut milk, or even some cacao powder for a chocolate flavour.
 If you make it thick enough it makes an absolutely delicious and healthy dessert – a bit like chocolate pudding!

-Benefits: The health benefits of blueberries are simply astounding, and their high antioxidant content neutralises free radicals to help protect against cancer and all sorts of age related diseases.
+Benefits:- The health benefits of blueberries are simply astounding, plus their high antioxidant content neutralises free radicals to help protect you against cancer and all sorts of other age related diseases.

 4. PEANUTS AND SUGAR FREE PEANUT BUTTER

-Peanuts are a really cheap plant based source of protein and are easy to incorporate as a snack, OR you can spread peanut butter on a slice of granary toast with a sliced banana for a wholesome, filling and inexpensive lunch.
+Peanuts are a really cheap plant based source of protein and are easy to incorporate as a snack, OR you can spread you peanut butter on a slice of granary toast with added sliced banana for a wholesome, filling, and inexpensive lunch.

-Benefits: High in protein, antioxidants, B-vitamins, copper, potassium, manganese, calcium, iron, magnesium, zinc and selenium, peanuts certainly have a host of health benefits.
-These include reduced risk of stomach cancer specifically and due to their high resveratrol content have a protective effect against other cancers, heart disease, alzheimer’s, viral and fungal infections, and degenerative nerve disease.
+Benefits:- High in protein, antioxidants, B-vitamins, copper, potassium, manganese, calcium, iron, magnesium, zinc and selenium – peanuts certainly have a host of health benefits.
+These include a reduced risk of stomach cancer specifically, and due to their high resveratrol content have a protective effect against other cancer’s, heart disease, alzheimer’s, viral and fungal infections, and degenerative nerve disease.

-Broccoli is one of the highest protein vegetables available and is something you would do well to eat every day.
-It is a versatile vegetable and can be sauteed with garlic, lightly steamed, added to stir-fry’s or chopped small and eaten raw in salads.
+Broccoli is one of the highest protein vegetables available, and is something you would do well to eat every day.
+It is a versatile vegetable and can be sauteed with garlic, lightly steamed, added to stir-fry’s, or finely chopped and eaten raw in salads.

-It is a great detoxifyer with fantastic anti aging properties, and lowers risk of heart disease, lowers blood pressure, helps treat anemia due to its high levels of iron, boosts bone health, eye health, and also boosts immunity.
+It is a great detoxifyer with fantastic anti aging properties and lowers risk of heart disease, lowers blood pressure, helps treat anemia due to its high levels of iron, boosts bone health, eye health, and also immunity.

-Benefits: Beetroot’s bright red colour comes from its antioxidant compound betalain which is a great cancer preventative.
-It also offers immune support, helps reduce bad cholesterol, slows down dementia and supports the liver by helping to prevent fatty deposits forming.
+Benefits:- Beetroot’s bright red colour comes from its antioxidant compound betalain, which happens to be a great cancer preventative.
+It also offers immune support, helps reduce bad cholesterol, slows down dementia, and supports the liver by helping to prevent fatty deposits forming.

 7. FROZEN PEAS

-Benefits: The humble green pea boasts one of the most nutrient dense profiles so far on this list, in fact it’s simply astonishing the amount of bang you get for your buck with the pea.
+Benefits:- The humble green pea boasts one of the most nutrient dense profiles so far on this list; in fact it’s simply astonishing the amount of bang you get for your buck with peas.

-For starters green peas are rich in Vitamin K, C, E, B6, B2, beta carotene, copper, phosphorus, manganese, folate, niacin, molybdenum, zinc, magnesium, iron, potassium, choline, omega 3 and 6 fatty acids, and they also contain antioxidant and anti inflammatory properties.
-They are low on the glycemic index scale, so great for weight management.
+For starters. green peas are rich in vitamin K, C, E, B6, B2, beta carotene, copper, phosphorus, manganese, folate, niacin, molybdenum, zinc, magnesium, iron, potassium, choline, omega 3 and 6 fatty acids; plus they also contain antioxidant and anti inflammatory properties.
+They are also low on the glycemic index scale, so great for weight management.

-As well as all these above mentioned wonderful benefits, peas have recently been found to contain unique phytonutrients called saponins, which as it goes can pretty much ONLY be found in green peas.
-And when combined with all the other nutrients, the benefits are far more outreaching than have been previously recognised.
+As well as all these above mentioned wonderful benefits, peas have recently been found to contain unique phytonutrients called saponins which can actually pretty much ONLY be found in green peas.
+And when combined with all their other nutrients the benefits are far more outreaching than have been previously recognised.

-Peas are also of great benefit to those with obesity, diabetes, and blood sugar problems as they are yet another low GI food that will help keep your blood sugars stable.
+Peas are also of great benefit to those with obesity, diabetes, and blood sugar problems as they are yet again another low GI food that will help keep blood sugars stable.

 8. BAKED BEANS IN TOMATO SAUCE

-Oh yeah I had to go there!
-Baked beans are a good old British staple that I’m not even sure the rest of the world knows about: but these truly are a thing of greatness aren’t they?
-We eat these with everything and anything in Britain, and if you’re stuck for a cheap, high protein and easy to prepare meal, then beans on granary toast have everything you could possibly want.
+Oh yeah, of course I had to go there!
+Baked beans are a good old British staple that I’m not even sure the rest of the world knows about, but these truly are a thing of greatness aren’t they?
+We eat these with everything and anything in Britain, and if you’re stuck for a cheap, high protein, and easy to prepare meal then beans on granary toast have everything you could possibly want.
 Comfort food at its finest 🙂

-If you can, buy the sugar free or lower sugar versions to make sure the benefits aren’t lost in that extra 4 TEASPOONS OF SUGAR that is in just 1 can of beans.
+If you can, buy the sugar free or lower sugar versions to make sure the benefits aren’t lost in that extra 4 TEASPOONS OF SUGAR that is in just one can of beans.

-Benefits: Not only are they full of iron, magnesium, manganese, potassium, folic acid and B6, but baked beans also contain more vitamins and minerals than red meat making them a great substitute for vegetarians and vegans, or those just trying to cut their meat intake down.
+Benefits:- Not only are baked beans full of iron, magnesium, manganese, potassium, folic acid, and B6, but baked beans also contain more vitamins and minerals than red meat making them a great substitute for vegetarians and vegans, or those just trying to cut their meat intake down.

-Baked beans are full of antioxidants which help to fight free radicals in the body, and when eaten 4 times a week can lower cholesterol and risk of heart disease.
-They are also a fantastic weight loss food as they are low GI, high in protein and fiber, but low in fat – basically, all the features needed for slimming!
+Baked beans are full of the antioxidants which help to fight free radicals in the body, and when eaten 4 times a week can lower cholesterol and risk of heart disease.
+They are also a fantastic weight loss food as they are low GI, high in protein and fiber, but also low in fat – basically, all the features needed for slimming!

-Now these just had to go on the list as you can usually buy a bunch of bananas for under a pound and they are a filling and easy to eat on the go snack.
+Bananas just had to go on the list as you can usually buy a bunch of them for under a quid, and they are a filling and easy to eat on the go snack.
 Great just to have in your bag in case of a snack attack emergency, as they will fill a hole and stop you snacking on less desirable junk foods.

 10. ALL PULSES

-Just think of all the different pulses there are out there such as kidney beans, chick peas, pinto beans, cannellini beans, borlotti beans and black beans.
-I’m sure you can think of more, but the point I’m going to make is they can be used in place of meat to make so many dishes that the list is endless.
-I’m thinking bean chilis, hummus, bean burgers, falafel, chickpea curry… find many more on the internet under vegan dinners.
+Just think of all the different pulses out there such as kidney beans, chick peas, pinto beans, cannellini beans, borlotti beans, and black beans.
+I’m sure you can think of more, but the point I’m going to make is they can ALL be used in place of meat to make many different plant based dishes including bean chili’s, hummus, bean burgers, falafel, chickpea curry… find many more on the internet under vegan dinners.

-Benefits: As well as their impressive fiber and protein profile, pulses contain high doses of zinc, iron, folate and magnesium, and their phytonutrients, tanins and saponins have antioxidant and anti cancer effects.
-They are also another low GI food so perfect for dieters and those with diabetes.
+Benefits:- As well as their impressive fiber and protein profile; pulses contain high doses of zinc, iron, folate and magnesium, and their phytonutrients, tanins and saponins have antioxidant and anti cancer effects.
+They are also another low GI food, so perfect for dieters and diabetics.

-If you enjoyed this post and would like more information on beginning a plant based diet, you will this plant based diet for beginners ‘How To Guide’ a source of invaluable information as you will get step by step instructions on how to ease yourself into this lifestyle, and help on starting out on your new and amazing life’s journey.
+If you enjoyed this post and would like more information on beginning a plant based diet, then please read my plant based diet for beginners ‘How To Guide’ for step by step instructions on how to ease yourself into this awesome life changing lifestyle.